klokain/microsoft-mcp/README.md

 > upload this report to OneDrive
 > search for "project proposal" across all my files

+# Mail rules examples
+> create a rule to move all newsletters to a folder
+> list all my active mail rules
+> disable the rule that forwards to my assistant
+> create a rule to flag emails from my boss as important

 # Multi-account
 > list all my Microsoft accounts
 > send email from my work account